studna/challenge-eth/README.md

 # Dream Stack
 *If you had to offer the service as a production application, what stack/tools would you use?*
 That's a tricky question.
 It really depends on the use cases.
-I am pretty sure I'd use Javascript :-).
-So React for frontend, Node for APIs and microservices.
+I am pretty sure I'd use ~~Javascript~~ Rust :-).
+So React for frontend, Node/Rust for APIs and microservices.
 I can image that I'd use multiple databases (Postgres for aggregations, Mongo for key based querying and Neo4j for graph ops).

 # Deployment flow